robotpy/robotpy-docs/install/ctre.rst

 Setup (tests/simulator)
 -----------------------

-.. note:: CTRE is only installable on 64-bit Windows, 64-bit Linux, and OSX

 If you intend to use robotpy-ctre in your *robot tests* or via the robot *simulator*, you must install this package locally.
 It is recommended to install using the robotpy meta package: